 - Unhulled sesame seeds: this is optional, but if you have them, toss them in.
 They have a sweet buttery flavor and add fiber, proteins, and healthy fatty acids.

 - Large coconut shreds: large flakes become brown, crispy, and don't burn quickly.
-They also add a small hint of coconut flavor.
+They also add a naturally sweet flavor.

 - Jumbo raisins: this is a must-have ingredient for me.
-Large raisins swell in the oven, but once cooled, become deliciously hard and chewy in texture—no need to soak them first.
+Large raisins swell in the oven, but once cooled, become deliciously chewy in texture—no need to soak them first.
 I use the jumbo raisins from Trader Joe's.
+Another great option is Turkish apricots—I cut the large ones in half—because they become deliciously munchy, similar to the raisins.

 - Cinnamon powder: adds a warm and sweet-spicy flavor that works well with the apples too.